 Archives for April 2010

-I have a plethora of grains; I’ve been raising them up to share with Traditional Cooking School members.
-I asked Julie at Cultures for Health how to dehydrate dairy kefir grains, because I figured they’d ship much more easily if they weren’t wet.
-She gave me very simple instructions, and that’s the point of my post today.
+I have a plethora of dairy kefir grains; I’ve been raising them up to share with Traditional Cooking School members.
+I asked Julie at Cultures for Health how to dehydrate kefir grains, because I figured they’d ship much more easily if they weren’t wet.
+She gave me very simple instructions, and I’m sharing them with you today! [by Wardee Harmon]

 It’s Monday – and time for another Real Food Quote Monday (RFQM).
 Today I’m sharing from a “Letter” in the Wise Traditions journal of Spring 2010.
 Allan Balliett, a biodynamic farmer in West Virginia, addresses the topic of fake CSAs — CSAs who cater to the consumer’s love of convenience, but distribute food from unknown or obscure farms.